Do you think that online stores are only about showcasing your products to customers?

 An ecommerce store is an online business platform to sell products and services over the internet.

-It enables customers to purchase products and services without leaving homes or offices.
+It enables customers to purchase products and services without leaving their homes or offices.

 You can sell anything you want — from physical goods like shoes and jewelry to digital products like ebooks and music.
 Amazon, eBay, Shopify, and AliExpress are some prominent examples.